run-ai/docs/docs/developer/cluster-api/reference/inference.md

    namePrefix	<Object>
      A prefix used for assigning a name to the created resource.
 Either name of namePrefix should be provided, but not both.

+   nfs	<Object>
+     Specifies nfs volumes to mount into a container running the created workload.

    nodePool	<Object>
      Specifies the NodePool name to be used to schedule this job on - DEPRECATED